saifrhman/rt-cais/README.md

 - sentiment analysis.

 Models are loaded once at service startup and optimized for predictable inference latency.
 Separation of models allows independent optimisation, rollback, and versioning, and avoids coupling unrelated performance characteristics.

+### Post Processing and Safety Layer
+Raw model outputs are passed through a post-processing layer that applies:
+- confidence calibration,
+- rule-based constraints,
+- safe default behaviours.

+This layer prevents unsafe or misleading outputs from propagating directly to downstream systems and ensures that all responses are explainable and auditable.